mschuessler/mschuessler.github.io/_posts/2014-11-27-SpatialTrackingForHandhelds.md

 # FAQ: _Why Didn't You Use the Built-in Gyro?_
 ![Opti Track](../images/optitrack.jpg)

 Ever since we showed our interactivity at CHI´14 and at the [IML Dresden](http://mt.inf.tu-dresden.de/en) Open Lab Days after ITS2014, inquisitive natures of various kinds have been looking at our OptiTrack System (priced at more than €10.000) and wondered: __"Is that really necessary?"__

-Various projects have used the gyro or the camera to track devices in space.
+I have be pointed to various projects, that have used the gyro or the camera to track devices in space.
 Here are a couple of examples:

 ## Tilt to zoom
 Apparently the Samsung S3 had a tilt to zoom feature - but if you think about it we need 6 DoF tracking and this is only 1 DoF.

 <iframe width="560" height="315" src="//www.youtube.com/embed/Fb1JwWkk1hI?rel=0" frameborder="0" allowfullscreen></iframe>

-### Sensor Fusion
+### Sensor Fusion Approaches
 <iframe width="420" height="315" src="//www.youtube.com/embed/C7JQ7Rpwn2k?rel=0&t=23m8s" frameborder="0" allowfullscreen></iframe>

 This Google Tech Talk on fusing data of the intrinsic sensors and integrating accelerometer data will introduce you to the main problems you are facing when integrating over noisy data.